 There exists an outer ring of election which ultimately encompasses all people.
 If election begins and ends in Christ, then in some way it affects all of the human race.
 This is because, on the one hand, Jesus is the image of God (2 Cor.
 4:4, Col. 1:15) in whose image humanity was originally created (Gen. 1:26-27).
 This image defines humanity, and with it comes a calling which parallels the callings seen in other Biblical elections (Gen. 1:28-30), a calling which is finally bound up with Christ.
 So human nature and existence are not finally separable from the glory of Jesus Christ.
 On the other hand, Jesus in His Incarnation identified Himself with and lived for all who share the same human flesh and blood (Heb.
 2:5-17).
 The atonement implicates all humanity (2 Cor.
 5:14-15, 1 Tim.
 2:6, Heb.
 2:9).
 This ultimately means that Christ has chosen all people for Himself, and the Father has chosen all humanity in Christ.
 This, per thesis 4, is not a guarantee that all people will be saved, but promise that no one lies outside the salvific will and choice of God.

-I'm 22.
-I'm married with two excellent children. love Jesus Christ.
-I grew up a Southern Baptist and now am vaguely Reformed (yes, that includes paedobaptism, but ironically not TULIP).
-I'm working on a BA in Ministry Studies at the Baptist College of Florida.
+I'm in my early 20s.
+I'm married with two excellent children and a third being knit together in the womb. love Jesus Christ.
+I grew up a Southern Baptist and now am Reformed-ish.
+I'm have BA in Ministry Studies from the Baptist College of Florida.
 I'm also a bit nerdy.

 View all posts by Caleb Smith